hybridsjs/hybrids/docs/component-model/parent-children.md

 # Parent & Children

-Parent and children factories connect related elements with the property.
+Parent and children factories connect related elements with the property value.

-Rather than using a custom element tag name, access to parent or children elements is made by the reference to the component definition containing property descriptors.
-It allows avoiding name collision between custom elements, as it is irrelevant on what name those custom elements are defined.
+Access to parent or children elements is made by the reference to the component definition containing property descriptors.
 The relation can be created only between custom elements defined by the library.
 Built-in elements or other custom elements are not supported.

 ## Parent